nathancunn/nathancunn.github.io/_posts/2017-07-16-simpsons-characters.md

 ### Extract all proper nouns

-In order to get the names of characters mentioned in the Wikipedia page I wanted to just grab all the capitalised words from the text.
+In order to get the names of characters mentioned in the Wikipedia page I started by just grabbing all the capitalised words from the text.
 However, there are few bits to clean up first.
 We want to get rid of any non-alpha text.
 To do this, we use `gsub` to search for non-alpha text using the regular expression `[^a-zA-Z]` and replace them with the letter 'z' surrounded by spaces.
 I did this to put a boundary between words which were neighbours across two sentences.
 I then split the text into individual words to make it easier to search.

 ``` r
 synopsis <- gsub("[^a-zA-Z ]", " z ", synopsis)